home-assistant/developers.home-assistant/docs/dev_101_services.md

 ## Response Data

-Services may optionally respond to a service call with data for powering more advanced automations.
-The use of response data for services is meant for cases that do not fit the Home Assistant state.
-For example, a response stream of repeated objects, or API would be better queried on demand or filtered such as a search.
+Services may respond to a service call with data for powering more advanced automations.
+There are some additional implementation requirements:

+- Response data must be a `dict` and serializable in JSON [`homeassistant.util.json.JsonObjectType`](https://github.com/home-assistant/home-assistant/blob/master/homeassistant/util/json.py) in order to interoperate with other parts of the system, such as the frontend.
+- Errors must be raised as exceptions just like any other service call as we do not want end users to need complex error handling in scripts and automations.
+The response data should not contain error codes used for error handling.

 Example code: